avalanche-foundation/ACPs/ACPs/151-use-current-block-pchain-height-as-context/README.md

 ## Motivation

 Currently the ProposerVM passes the P-Chain height of the parent block to inner VMs, which use the value to verify ICM messages in the current block.
-Using the parent block's P-Chain height is necessary for verifying the proposer and reaching consensus on the current block, but it is not necessary not for verifying ICM messages within the block.
+Using the parent block's P-Chain height is necessary for verifying the proposer and reaching consensus on the current block, but it is not necessary for verifying ICM messages within the block.

 Using the P-Chain height of the current block being built would make operations using ICM messages to modify the validator set, such as ones specified in [ACP-77](../77-reinventing-subnets/README.md) be verifiable sooner and more reliably.
 Currently at least two new P-Chain blocks need to be produced after the relevant state change for it to be reflected for purposes of ICM aggregate signature verification.